IX - Policy Statements

 Exemptions.
 This policy does not apply to any advertising, marketing, or merchandising of credit cards by either the university or an agent of the university to non-students, nor does it prohibit the advertising, marketing, or merchandising of credit cards to students through direct mail, newspapers, magazines, or within any banking institution located on the campus.

-IX-FF POSTER POLICY
+IX-GG POSTER POLICY

 Clarkson Policy on Campus Posting